 Does PTSD cause memory issues?

-There are different ways through which post-traumatic stress disorder results the memory loss.
+There are different ways through which post-traumatic stress disorder results in memory loss.

 In the initial stages, affected individuals went through repeated flashbacks and recalled only negative memories.
 Moreover, their brain is unable to retain positive or healthy memories.
 In addition, general memory related to common things is also affected.
 Similarly, working memory is also affected.
 All these effects are due to some negative alterations in the brain after the traumatic event.
 Stress factors specifically affect the prefrontal cortex region of the brain.
 This brain part is responsible for generating and processing memories.
 After the traumatic incident, the functioning of this brain part gets reduced to a great extent.
 Affected persons face difficulty in going through the current situation and making effective decisions such as calling for help.